insight-platform/Savant/docs/source/getting_started/1_pycharm.rst

     .. image:: ../_static/img/dev-env/10-run-output-1.png

 #.
 You may see various GStreamer error messages: it's ok.
-At the end you will see pipeline's output with metadata:
+At the end you will see the output with metadata:

     .. image:: ../_static/img/dev-env/11-run-output-2.png

 That's it, the environment is set up.
-Now you are ready to develop your own pipeline: modify the module config (``module/module.yaml``), add your own components, etc.
+Now you are ready to develop your own pipeline.
+See the next section to find out how.

 Notes
 -----